lena33-hoang/lena_hoang/Desklamp.md

 <img src="desk-lamp-catia.png" width="850">
 </p>

-*CATIA V5 model of the redesigned multifunctional desk lamp.*
+*Rendering CATIA V5 model of the redesigned multifunctional desk lamp.*

 ---

-## 03 — ENGINEERING ANALYSIS
+## 03/ ENGINEERING ANALYSIS

 The design process required considering how each new feature would interact with the existing lamp structure and how the additional components could be integrated without interfering with the lamp's primary function.